Here you find guidance, methods and tools to generate data on antibiotic resistance in animal settings.

 A protocol for elimination of swine dysentery from single-site, farrow-to-finish herd has been described, and prolonged follow up indicates that B. hyodysenteriae has been successfully eradicated.
 Eradication from farms has resulted both in higher productivity and decreased use of antibiotics.
 In addition, eradication programs on national level have decreased both total use of tiamulin and prevalence of pleuromutilin-resistant strains of B. hyodysenteriae.

 Data on antibiotic resistance in animal settings: Sampling sites and types

-As the main part of samples in animal surveillance systems is derived from healthy animals, veterinary clinics are not a dominating sampling site.
-Instead, fecal samples at farm level or samples from caecal content taken at the slaughterhouse dominate.
-Also, as samples are taken from animal-derived food, sampling sites includes retail foods.
-When starting up a surveillance program in the animal sector, it is recommended to start sampling retail food, and progressively expand the sampling to food producing animals.
+The main part of samples in animal surveillance systems is derived from healthy animals.
+Fecal samples at farm level or samples from caecal content taken at the slaughterhouse dominate.
+Also, as samples are taken from animal-derived food, sampling sites include retail foods.
+When starting up a surveillance program in the animal sector, sampling retail food can be a start, progressively expanding the sampling to food producing animals.

 Slaughterhouses are usually the most cost-efficient sampling sites for animal samples, even though the caecal microbiota of the animal may change during transportation and in holding pens at the slaughterhouse.
 Examples of what to consider when taking samples throughout the food chain is presented in figure 1.

 The selection of which food and which animal species to sample from should reflect consumption patterns in the studied region.
 The database of the Food and Agriculture Organization of the United Nations (FAO) summarizes production data for different countries and is a useful source of information for this purpose.